-However, Journeys Dance Festival's successes in these areas should be celebrated and communicated more widely to not only share their experience but also to demonstrate what can be achieved in mainstreaming and environmental responsibility in the outdoor festival sector.
+Journeys Dance Festival's successes in these areas should be celebrated and communicated more widely to not only share their experience but also to demonstrate what can be achieved in mainstreaming and environmental responsibility in the outdoor festival sector (for further recommendations see below).

-The tables overleaf summarise the findings from the review.
+The tables in the appendices summarise the in-depth findings from the review in detail.